moorskhandi/safari-gemini-Docs/docs/home.md

 ![Registration complete](image/image10.png)

+## Admin Panel
+The Admin Panel in Safari Gemini is a robust feature that allows administrators to manage various aspects of the platform.
+It provides tools to control company details, manage users and partners, oversee drivers, manage client sources, and handle forex operations.

+### Company details
+The Company Details section allows you to manage and update the fundamental information about your organization.
+Ensure all company information is accurate and up-to-date.

+* Company Name: Update the official name of your company.
+* Address: Add or edit the company's physical address.
+* Contact Information: Manage the primary contact details, including phone numbers and email addresses.
+* Logo: Upload or update your company logo for branding purposes.

+### Users
+The Users section is where you manage all the users within your organization.
+This includes adding new users, assigning roles, and managing permissions.

+* User Roles: Assign different roles with specific permissions.
+1. ACCOUNTANT
+2. DRIVER
+3. TRIP MANAGER
+4. CUSTOMER CARE
+5. TRANSLATOR
+6. GUIDE
+7. ADMIN

+* User Management: Add, edit, or remove users from the platform.
+* Access Control: Define and manage what each role can access and modify within the platform.
+* Manage Permissions: Regularly review and update user roles and permissions to ensure proper access control.

+### Partners
+The Partners section allows you to manage relationships with external partners, such as travel agencies, vendors, and service providers.

+* Add Partners: Add new partners to the system with all relevant details.
+* Update Information: Keep partner profiles up-to-date with the latest information.
+* Review Contracts: Ensure all partner agreements are current and accurately reflected in the system.

+### Drivers
+The Drivers section is dedicated to managing all the drivers associated with your organization, ensuring efficient and reliable transportation for clients.

+* Driver Profiles: Maintain detailed profiles for each driver, including contact information, licenses, and experience.
+* Assignment Tracking: Track which drivers are assigned to which trips.
+* Performance Metrics: Evaluate driver performance based on feedback and trip outcomes.

+### Client source
+The Client Source section helps you track and manage the origins of your clients, which is crucial for marketing and business development.

+* Source Tracking: Identify and categorize where clients come from (e.g., referrals, online ads, partner agencies).
+* Analysis Tools: Analyze client source data to understand which channels are most effective.

+### Forex
+The Forex section allows you to manage foreign exchange operations, crucial for handling international clients and transactions.

+* Exchange Rates: Monitor and update current exchange rates.
+* Transaction Management: Handle forex transactions efficiently.

 ### Trips
 The Trips section is where you manage all your trip-related activities.
 It is divided into several categories to help you organize and track the status of each trip efficiently.